iamtalhaasghar/iamtalhaasghar.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My name is **Talha Asghar**, and I am a dedicated **Software Engineer** with a strong foundation in **Deep Learning**.
-I completed my **Bachelor's in Computer Science** in 2021 from [Khwaja Fareed University of Engineering & Information Technology](https://kfueit.edu.pk/), where I graduated as a **Gold Medalist** 🥇 for my academic excellence.
-This achievement reflects my commitment to continuous learning and problem-solving in the field of computer science.

-After completing my bachelor's degree, I simultaneously started my **Master's in Computer Science** with a specialization in **Artificial Intelligence** at the [National University of Science & Technology](https://nust.edu.pk/), while beginning my career as a **Associate Software Engineer (Backend)** at [Convergence Business Systems](https://convergence.pk/) in 2017.
-The flexibility of my remote role has allowed me to effectively balance my job and academic pursuits, enabling me to further my expertise in AI and software development without compromising either commitment.
-This dual focus has enriched my understanding of both backend technologies and AI, positioning me to stay at the forefront of emerging technologies.
+👋 Hi, I’m Talha Asghar — a **Senior Software Engineer** specializing in architecting **scalable backend systems** and **leading AI/ML/DL initiatives**.
+I hold a **Master’s in Computer Science (AI specialization)** from the **[National University of Science & Technology](https://nust.edu.pk/)** and a Bachelor’s in Computer Science from Khwaja Fareed University of Engineering & IT, where I graduated as a **Gold Medalist 🥇**.
+With over **4 years of professional experience**, my expertise spans **distributed systems, microservices architecture, and cloud-native infrastructures (AWS, GCP), with hands-on experience managing Galera, ClickHouse, Redis, and MySQL clusters**.
+I design and build **high-performance, fault-tolerant** data platforms and pipelines that power intelligent, data-driven solutions — bridging scalable engineering with AI excellence.